Massacre in Rome: Release

-not objecting to the Ardeatine massacre.
-All were found guilty with Katz sentenced to 14 months and Ponti and Cosmatos sentence to six months but the charges were rendered moot by a general amnesty.
+Massacre in Rome was released on October 4, 1973 in Italy.
+This was followed by a screening in France on August 31, 1977.
+In the United States, the film was distributed by National General Pictures.

 Historical accuracy

 Herbert Kappler (Richard Burton) is depicted in the film as being a tired worn out man, who is disillusioned with the Nazi cause and believes that the fall of Nazi Germany is imminent.
 In reality, Kappler was a zealous Nazi and was sent to Rome for exactly this reason.
 During his time as head of the Sicherheitspolizei (Security Police) in Rome, Kappler organized the round-ups of thousands of innocent victims, oversaw raids on Jewish homes for looted valuables, and was a key figure in transporting Italian Jews to Nazi death camps.
 At the time of the massacre, Herbert Kappler was 37 years old.
 Actor Burton was just short of his 48th birthday when the film was produced, eleven years older than Kappler would have been at the time.

 Father Pietro Antonelli (Marcello Mastroianni) is a combination of several different Vatican officials who personally knew Kappler, the most significant of whom was Monsignor Hugh O'Flaherty (who appears in the television film The Scarlet and the Black).
 One prisoner, a deserter from the Austrian army who had pretended to be an Italian, was allowed to live, as a citizen of the Reich; and he was the only witness to tell the tale of the courageous behavior of the Resistance priest, Don Pietro Pappagallo, who blessed those about to be killed, before he himself met his fate.

 A body lies in the via Rasella during the round up of civilians by German and Italian soldiers after the partisan bombing on 23 March 1944.